SahakyanLab/DNAFragility_dev/README.md

 ## Run all setup files

 If you wish to run all setups, including all the aforementioned bash scripts, please run the below bash script.

+Please note that many of the calculations were computationally intensive.
+Most things were run in parallel in smaller batches.
+However, if you submit the below bash script, it runs all scripts sequentially.
+This can **take several months** to complete.
+Most tasks take up several tens to hundreds of GBs worth of RAM.
+The entire study requires between 2-4 TB of hard drive space.

+You may need to monitor your memory usage, memory cache, and swap to ensure calculations run smoothly.

 ```bash
 bash run_all_setup_files.sh